Let GoCompare help you find a mini price tag when insuring your MINI

-The policy on offer is a 12-month fully comprehensive package, which includes such perks as the option to use a MINI-approved bodyshop, with MINI-trained technicians and genuine MINI parts.
+As of March 2018, the policy on offer is a 12-month fully comprehensive package, which includes such perks as the option to use a MINI-approved bodyshop, with MINI-trained technicians and genuine MINI parts.

 It also includes such features as replacement locks, windscreen insurance and up to 90 days of EU travel cover, along with a whole host of other goodies.

 MINI car insurance also boasts a five-star Defaqto rating.